genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/01_introduction.md

 ## What will you learn?

 Upon completion, you should have knowledge of how to build an application using Flow with a keen focus on:
-- Setting up your environment for this and future applications
+- Setting up your environment for this and future *low-code* applications
-- Creating initial applications using our Flow seed
+- Creating a starting project structure using our [Flow](/flow/introduction/) application seed
 - Modelling data with clear type definitions
 - Building grid views to visualise data
 - Setting up forms to manipulate the data set
-- Integrating with our existing components, in this case our Auth component
+- Integrating with our existing components, in this case our Login (auth) component